top of page

 Sharing the results!

-In the last step, kids will tell us how we should share the results of their trial.
-We will also ask them what they thought of the trial and what they learned!
+In the last step, kids told us how we should share the results of their trial.
+We asked them what they thought of the trial and what they learned!

 What are randomised trials?

-Here, Millie introduces you to randomised controlled trials.
-The Kid's Trial is a randomised controlled trial, but not all trials are.
+Here, Millie (age 9) introduced us to randomised controlled trials.
+The Kid's Trial was a randomised controlled trial, but not all trials are.
 Some don't have a 'Control' or 'Wait-and-See' group.

 What is randomisation?